JHUAPL/PACMANs/docs/milestone7_report.rst

       :height: 4.30139in

-   | **Experiment plan:**
+   **Experiment plan:**
-   | When we identify the CO2 range for collapse, we will run a small
-     ensemble of runs covering the lead up and collapse.
+   When we identify the CO2 range for collapse, we will run a small ensemble of runs covering the lead up and collapse.
 This will have two methods:
    1. Targeted: Several runs will have varying initial conditions of known climate oscillations (e.g. Atlantic Multidecadal Oscillation (AMO) phase) and AMOC strength.
 We will also adjust the parameters from the box model that the GAN indicates the tipping point or separatrix is most sensitive to.
    We will further incorporate observations to constrain parameters and evaluate their effects.

    2. Random: We will also repeat runs with roundoff-level differences in the atmosphere’s initial conditions.
 This will allow us to understand the sensitivity of AMOC collapse and recovery, determine what additional measurements could reduce uncertainty in such projections, and enable a parallel understanding of collapse to that of the GAN.

 5 Task 2.4: Data Plan for AMOC Use Case
 ----------------------------------------

-   The Physics-informed AI Climate Model Agent Neuro-symbolic Simulator (PACMANS) for Tipping Point Discovery
+   The Physics-informed AI Climate Model Agent Neuro-symbolic Simulator(PACMANS) for Tipping Point Discovery

    *Subtask Description: We will report how and which datasets will be used to support the use case experiments.*

-   | *Tasks to Complete for Phase 2:*
+   *Tasks to Complete for Phase 2:*
    	• Code for calibrating CMIP-archived data to the 4 and 6 box models.
 	• Calibration of CESM2 Large Ensemble members to the 4 and 6 box model.
 	• Development of a plan for integrating the GAN with the calibrated data for identification of several model-specific separatrix
 	• Development of a plan for integrating the calibrated data into the surrogate modeling
 	• Development of a plan to evaluate the GAN results with our use case modeling Identify new informative observations to limit parameters based on GAN results

 **Experiment plan:**
 1. Calibration of historical and forward scenarios of multiple CMIP models will be used to study AMOC collapse through integration in the GAN
-	• **Additional Data/Models:**
+	**Additional Data/Models:**
 	• Current using CESM2: USA, Community Earth System Model
 	• New: MPI-ESM1-2-LR: Max Planck Institute for Meteorology Earth System Model; ACCESS-CM2: Australian Community Climate and Earth System Simulator; CAN-ESM5: Canadian Earth System Model
 	• These are all z-level models (they use depth below sea surface as their vertical coordinate).
 Continued code development for calibrating models with other vertical coordinates would be required.

-2. Calibrated data will be used to fit the 4 and 6 box model for multiple CMIP-class global coupled models
-	CESM2: Fitting historical run of LE ensemble member 1 yields AI=1429, epsilon=1.6724e-04,Kv=3.3703e-05.
-	In the forward scenario, these allow for 4box AMOC to explain 91% of variation in CESM2 AMOC.\
+2. Calibrated data will be used to fit the 4 and 6 box model for multiple CMIP-class global coupled models CESM2: Fitting historical run of LE ensemble member 1 yields AI=1429, epsilon=1.6724e-04,Kv=3.3703e-05.
+In the forward scenario, these allow for 4box AMOC to explain 91% of variation in CESM2 AMOC.

 3. The GAN (see GAN experiments) will be used to explore the AMOC dynamics for the different models using the 4 and 6 box model with parameters fitted to the individual models